river-build/river/core/tools/migrate_db/README.md

     ./river_migrate_db source inspect <streamId>
     ./river_migrate_db target inspect <streamId>

+To run an in-place migration on the source database,

+    ./river_migrate_db migrate

 For command-line options use `help` command.

 List of env vars or settings in `river_migrate_db.env`: